Post Scriptum: Extraterrestrial intelligence as an interdisciplinary challenge

 (4) The ETH is representing a heterodox worldview.
 The social purpose of such alternative worldviews is to challenge an existing order.

-(6) UFOs are just a manifestation of spiritual yearning in a disenchanted world.
-(UFOs as a modern myth)
+(6) Extraterrestrials as a modern myth: Things like UFOs are a manifestation of spiritual longing in a disenchanted world

 (10) The ETH is not falsifiable.
 Occam's razor prefers conventional explanation against the ETH.